robclancy/presenter/README.md

 ### General Usage

-If you have a custom URL for navigating to your users, let's say `url.com/users/{id}-{username}` you don't want to manually create that URL every time you link to a user.
-Building that link could belong in many places, the most logical would be part of routing or a "step" before your view.
-Using a presenter is using the latter.
-Let's assume the `User` class simply has an `id` and `username` property.
+Let's say you have a list of users and you want to generate a link to the profile of each user.
+Many people would just build the URL in the view, or worse, in the controller.
+To separate this logic we instead use a presenter.
+Let's assume we have a `User` class which simply has an `id` and `username` property.
 The presenter might look like this.

 ```php